joakim/kay/README.md

 self define "answer": (42)
 ```

 Assignment messages are syntactic sugar, anything before the `:` gets desugared into a string and anything after gets desugared into an expression.
-The above example sets the cell's `answer` field to `42`.
+The above example creates an `answer` field with a value of `42`.

 A method is defined as a message signature `''` tied `->` to a cell `{}`.
 The method's cell may have its own fields (local state), and may return a value by assigning to its `return` field: